Radiologic Procedures While Breastfeeding - Guidance for Parents

 IVP (Intravenous Pyleogram) or lymphangiogram

-• This test uses a contrast media similar to the MRI (see above).
+• This test uses a contrast medium similar to the MRI (i.e. the chemical used to highlight parts of the body during the scan).

 • The contrast medium is delivered intravenously (by an IV) to show the kidney, lymph nodes or blood vessels on the x-ray.